eonu/sequentia/README.md

 ### Why Sequentia?

-- **Simplicity and interpretability**: Sequentia offers a limited set of machine learning algorithms, chosen specifically to be more interpretable and easier to configure than more complex alternatives such as recurrent neural networks and transformers while maintaining a high level of effectiveness.
+- **Simplicity and interpretability**: Sequentia offers a limited set of machine learning algorithms, chosen specifically to be more interpretable and easier to configure than more complex alternatives such as recurrent neural networks and transformers, while maintaining a high level of effectiveness.
 - **Familiar and user-friendly**: To fit more seamlessly into the workflow of data science practitioners, Sequentia follows the ubiquitous Scikit-Learn API, providing a familiar model development process for many, as well as enabling wider access to the rapidly growing Scikit-Learn ecosystem.

 ## Build Status